amorychambers/ci-ms4-django/README.md

 8. About/Contact - Simple breakdown of what the site offers both to regular and wholesale customers.
 Contains the contact form by which users can contact the business via email.

-9. Sign In/Register - Pages for a new user to register an account or for an existing user to log back in to their account, built with django-allauth
+9. Sign In/Register - Pages for a new user to register an account or for an existing user to log back in to their account, built with django-allauth.

 10. 404 - Custom 404 page to redirect users to the homepage if they run into any errors on the site